 SFUSD received \$450,000 in SDDT funds to support Water Access Programming.
-Programming served approximately 2,000 individuals from the following SDDT priority populations: Black/African Americans, Latinx, Filipinx, Pacific Islanders, Native American/Native Indians, Youth (aged 10-18 years), Foster Youth, lowincome San Franciscans (< 200% FPL), and members of the LGBTQ community, and students who do not have a sense of belonging at school.
-The program aims to fund 30 - 35 hydration stations in 15 - 19 schools, meeting SFUSD's Silver or Gold Standard.
-At this point, three schools are scheduled for installation.
-The program also aimed to address disparities in underserved areas by increasing the percentage of accessible hydration stations the percentage of students selfreporting drinking more water; and the number of student led health activities.
+Programming served approximately 2,000 individuals and aimed to fund 30 to 35 hydration stations in 15 to 19 schools meeting SFUSD's Silver or Gold Standard.
+The program also aimed to address disparities in underserved areas by increasing the percentage of accessible hydration stations, the percentage of students self-reporting drinking more water, and the number of student-led health activities.
 Finally, the program aimed to decrease self-reported sugar-sweetened beverage consumption.
-Program activities included meeting with stakeholders for guidance; completing a data assessment of filling stations across 123 schools; preparing Whole School, Whole Community, Whole-Child Professional Development, education delivery for 15 - 19 schools; and implementing a student-led projectbased learning water project for more than 20 students.
-The main barrier related to organization and coordination across multiple stakeholders to problem-solve water installations.
-The main success of the program will be the implementation of various student-led projects across three schools.
+Program activities included meeting with stakeholders for guidance; completing a data assessment of filling stations across 123 schools; preparing Whole School, Whole Community, Whole-Child professional development education for 15 to 19 schools; and implementing a student-led project-based learning water project for more than 20 students.
+The main barrier for this work was related to organization and coordination across multiple stakeholders to problem-solve water installations.
+The main success of the program was the implementation of various student-led projects across three schools.